Jump to main content Jump to navigation Jump to footer

 Slip resistance R11

-The mineral composition explains the technical performance and homogeneous appearance of Offerdal quartzite.
-This is a fine-grained quartzite slate with a high mica content and low porosity, which gives great dimensional stability and durability.
+The mineral composition explains the performance and homogeneity of Offerdal quartzite slate.
+This is a fine-grained quartzite slate with high mica content and low porosity, providing dimensional stability and durability.

 Provides high wear resistance and low water absorption.

-Affects cleaving and surface; gives a homogeneous, fine-grained appearance.
+Affects cleavage and surface; gives a homogeneous, fine-grained appearance.

 Feldspar 8%